 As with any technology, banks need to approach applications from their operational context.
 Banks can leverage a confluence of technologies to generate “knowledge and insights” based on raw “data” and to trigger relevant actions.
 However, the business objective, capabilities, security measurements, and infrastructure constraints are of paramount importance while arriving at the specific use cases.

 - Explore IoT Use Cases Using the Segmentation Model

 Identifying use cases that deliver maximum value is a key challenge for banks.
 The 12 use cases that were highlighted in the latest issue of FinacleConnect (Volume 9, Issue 34) can help banks visualize possibilities in this space.
-Banks are recommended to use the Infosys segmentation model outlined in this paper to review their existing IoT strategy, address gaps in their portfolio of IoT investments, and prioritize best-fit use cases.
+Banks are recommended to use the Infosys segmentation model outlined in this paper to review their existing IoT strategy, address gaps in their portfolio of IoT investments, prioritize best-fit use cases, and identify IoT ecosystem partners.
 Banks must adopt a multi-tier approach i.e. participate in multiple segments with a list of prioritized options and differentiate between use cases with near-term potential and those which are more long-term in nature.
 Use cases selected must have an end-state vision clearly conceptualized and must be aligned with the overall digital strategy.

 IoT is a key pillar for tomorrow’s digital bank and must be part of every bank’s digital strategy.